-- The mission of the Kathleen Monahan Foundation is to enhance the quality of people’s lives by promoting and supporting the City of Tarpon Springs performing arts programs.
+- The mission of the Kathleen Monahan Foundation Fund is to support, promote and fund the arts in the greater Tarpon Springs area.

 How it Began

 - The Kathleen Monahan Foundation Fund is the brainchild of Brent Wadsworth, the founder and CEO of Wadsworth Golf Construction Company.
 The Wadsworth Family’s decision to establish a foundation that would help support Tarpon Arts, the City of Tarpon Springs arts program, is just one of many examples of the family’s philanthropy and dedication to excellence in local community arts.
 The donation of a 9-foot concert grand Baldwin piano is one of the first instances of the family’s commitment to supporting superior performing arts experiences in Tarpon Springs.